BKSalman/ytdlp-gui/README.md

 ### other distributions

 #### 1- download ``yt-dlp``
+either

-a- from your distribution repo
+&nbsp; &nbsp; &nbsp; a- from your distribution repo

-b- or download the [binary](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp) then move it to your bin directory and make it an executable
+&nbsp; &nbsp; &nbsp; b- or download the [binary](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp), then move it to your bin directory, and make it an executable by running `chmod +x <bin_file>`

 #### 2- download ``ffmpeg`` or ``ffmpeg-free`` from your distribution repos